1. Pursues Professionalism

 - Knowledge of coursework opportunities: e.g., community courses, certificates, diplomas, graduate work, community college (Note: Specific opportunities for inclusion in supplemental resource material)

-Competency 1.4Promotes the role and value of Skills for Success with participants and other training partners
+Competency 1.4Promotes the role and value of Skills for Success with participants and other Training Partner

 Performance Indicators